bheisler/criterion.rs/book/src/user_guide/custom_measurements.md

 It's also a good idea to limit the amount of precision in floating-point output - after a few digits the numbers don't matter much anymore but add a lot of visual noise and make the results harder to interpret.
-For example, it's very unlikely that anyone cares about the difference between `10.2896653s` and `10.2896654s` - it's much more salient that their function takes "about 10.3 seconds per iteration".
+For example, it's very unlikely that anyone cares about the difference between `10.2896653s` and `10.2896654s` - it's much more salient that their function takes "about 10.290 seconds per iteration".

 With that out of the way, `format_value` is pretty straightforward. `format_throughput` is also not too difficult; match on `Throughput::Bytes` or `Throughput::Elements` and generate an appropriate description.
 For wall-clock time, that would likely take the form of "bytes per second", but a measurement that read CPU performance counters might want to display throughput in terms of "cycles per byte".
+Note that default implementations of `format_value` and `format_throughput` are provided which use `scale_values` and `scale_throughputs`, but you can override them if you wish.

-`scale_for_graph` is a bit more complex.
-This is primarily used for plotting.
+`scale_values` is a bit more complex.
 This accepts a "typical" value chosen by Criterion.rs, and a mutable slice of values to scale.
 This function should choose an appropriate unit based on the typical value, and convert all values in the slice to that unit.
 It should also return a string representing the chosen unit.
-So, for our wall-clock times where the measured values are in nanoseconds, if we wanted to display plots in milliseconds we would multiply all of the input values by `10.0f64.powi(-6)` and return `"ms"`, because multiplying a value in nanoseconds by 10^-6 gives a value in milliseconds.
+So, for our wall-clock times where the measured values are in nanoseconds, if we wanted to display plots in milliseconds we would multiply all of the input values by `10.0f64.powi(-6)` and return `"ms"`, because multiplying a value in nanoseconds by 10^-6 gives a value in milliseconds. `scale_throughputs` does the same thing, only it converts a slice of measured values to their corresponding scaled throughput values.

-`scale_for_machines` is similar to `scale_for_graph`, except that it's used for generating machine-readable outputs.
+`scale_for_machines` is similar to `scale_values`, except that it's used for generating machine-readable outputs.
 It does not accept a typical value, because this function should always return values in the same unit.